AlexAltea/nucleus/CONTRIBUTING.md

 Check the following documents:

 * [Roadmap](docs/development/roadmap.md): Planned tasks that you can contribute to.
-* [Conventions](docs/development/conventions.md): Conding style and conventions to follow.
+* [Conventions](docs/development/conventions.md): Coding style and conventions to follow.
 * [Overview](docs/development/overview.md): Details about how the project is structured.